8Square/SecuredKeyChamber/README.md

 # SecuredKeyChamber
-A better way to Encrypt and Decrypt the String values.
+A better way to Encrypt and Decrypt the messages.

 ### Features
 Encrypt and Decrypt the messages with **[AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)**(Advanced Encryption Standard) Algorithm.